Responsive image

 1st Prize — 10,000 CHF and the loan of a fine violin by Jean–Baptiste Vuillaume for a period of four years

-Audience Award — The winner of the Audience Award will be invited by the Gstaad Menuhin Festival & Academy to give a recital in the summer of 2025 in the festival's concert series “Matinées des Jeunes Etoiles”
+Audience Award — The winner of the Audience Award will be invited by the Gstaad Menuhin Festival & Academy to give a recital in the summer of 2027 as part of the festival's concert series “Matinées des Jeunes Étoiles”

 Gstaad (Switzerland)